weiting109/bit-app/readme.md

 ## Project structure
 The app is created with the Flask microframework, and HTML and CSS for styling with the help of Bootstrap.
+A prototype of the landing page can be found at https://break-into-tech-weekly.herokuapp.com/.

 ## Instructions